hero media

 16–25 January

-Celebrate 26 years of the Santos Tour Down Under by cheering on some of the world’s most legendary cyclists as they pedal it out for the winning trophy.
-Winding through some of the state’s most breathtaking scenery, the 1198-kilometre slog is a true popcorn-munching, nail-biting showdown.
+Celebrate 26 years of the Santos Tour Down Under by cheering on legendary cyclists as they pedal it out for the winning trophy.
+Winding through some of the state’s most breathtaking scenery, the 1198-kilometre slog is a true showdown – and it all kicks off in Adelaide this month!

 Hungry for more?
 Boogie to live music at the Santos Festival of Cycling, wander the City of Adelaide Tour Village or attend the Podium Presentations – the list goes on!
 This year, attendees are promised a packed itinerary, plus all the bike racing to match.